 “My focus will be to keep UAB at the forefront of online learning,” Bidez said.
 “The proliferation of, and unprecedented access to computers and mobile devices, and the speed at which information can now be shared as a result of faster high-speed Internet connections, provide UAB and our students a great opportunity.”

-The Office of eLearning and Professional Studies collaborates with deans across schools and provides support to all departments and faculty to ensure that UAB’s online offerings meet national best practices as measured by a comprehensive quality standard vetted by the Southern Association of Colleges and Schools (SACS).
+The Office of eLearning and Professional Studies collaborates with deans across schools and provides support to all departments and faculty to ensure that UAB’s online offerings meet national best practices as measured by a comprehensive quality standard vetted by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 It will deliver greater access to programs while improving their quality and increasing revenues to continue UAB’s growth trajectory.

 Through the office, Bidez will provide campus-wide leadership in four critical areas: administer quality assessments of online educational programs for continual improvement; develop new, innovative online programs which serve untapped, niche markets and produce increased enrollment and new revenue; identify existing UAB courses and programs which can serve largely untapped, niche markets, and guide their conversion into online delivery formats; and develop a robust portfolio of new, unique, professional study opportunities for non-degree seeking adults, which will provide a new source of revenue for UAB.